apache/dubbo-admin/docs/server-develop.md

 2. Fill the block with the config that screenshot shows below:
 ![ide_configuration.png](./static/images/ide-config.png)
 3. Modify the config file(app/dubbo-admin/dubbo-admin.yaml), make sure that the discovery, engine, store is configured.
-   Traffic-rule version history is always enabled and writes RuleVersion and RuleIntent resources for history, rollback, and crash recovery.
-Memory store uses a process-local lock; shared database stores must initialize the lock component, otherwise startup fails closed instead of recording unsafe history.
-Registry writes are reconciled from actual rule state after mutation because context cancellation is not server-side fencing.
+   Traffic-rule version history records lightweight RuleVersion audit entries for history, diff, and rollback material.
+Live rule state remains stored in ResourceManager/registry, and history append failures do not block rule mutations.
 4. Run the application, you can open the browser and visit localhost:8888/admin if everything works.

 ### Traffic-rule versioning notes

 Traffic-rule versioning is always enabled.
-On startup it requires stores for `RuleVersion` and `RuleIntent`, plus a distributed lock implementation.
-Startup first repairs open intents and then bootstraps existing `ConditionRoute`, `TagRoute`, and `DynamicConfig` rules; both steps honor shutdown cancellation.
+On startup it uses the existing `RuleVersion` resource store to create an initial baseline only for existing `ConditionRoute`, `TagRoute`, and `DynamicConfig` rules that have no history yet.
+Startup bootstrap is not reconciliation and does not record external registry changes after history exists.

 Version entries are immutable after creation.
-Rollback publishes a new version from a historical snapshot, while `maxVersionsPerRule` retention may physically delete the oldest entries.
-This is a bounded immutable version history, not a permanent compliance audit log; the latest version and version number are derived from the RuleVersion ledger.
+Rollback republishes a historical CREATE/UPDATE snapshot through the normal ResourceManager write path, then best-effort records a new `RuleVersion` with `source=ROLLBACK`. `maxVersionsPerRule` retention may physically delete the oldest entries, so this is a bounded audit history and rollback aid, not a permanent compliance audit log or source of truth for current rule state.

 The traffic-form field preservation fix stays with this versioning PR because version history smoke tests depend on round-tripping `priority`, `force`, and `configVersion` without losing fields.
-The Zookeeper delete nil guard also stays here because versioning subscribers consume delete events through the same discovery event path and require safe old-object handling.
 These notes document the review boundary instead of splitting the PR.

 ### Project catalog